PabloAlmendralejo/Biogas-Prediction/README.md

 # Methane Production Prediction

 ## Problem
-Metanogenia S.L. performs methane production experiments that take weeks to complete.
+To estimate the amount of methane that a substrate may produce a methane production experiment has to be performed, that take weeks to complete.
-Goal: Predict methane production from inexpensive measurements (pH, DQO, AGV, etc.) to save time and lab costs.
+Goal: Predict methane production from substrate measurements (pH, DQO, AGV, etc.) to save time and lab costs.

 ## Data
-- Features: pH, DQO, DQO degradada, Alcalinidad, AGV, Solidos Totales, Solidos Volátiles, TRH
+- Features: pH, DQO, degradated DQO , Alcalinity, AGV, Total Solids, Volatile Solids, TRH
 - Target: CH4 production
-- Data Source: AWS S3 (`s3://bucket/methane_data.csv`)
+- Data Source: AWS S3
-- Size: <100 samples (small dataset)

 ## Approach
 1. Load data from S3